Brawlback-Team/brawlback-asm/README.md

 Get submodule for EXI structures: `git submodule update --init --recursive`

+### Install DevKitProdevkitPro (Linux)
+For Windows we redistribute the devkitpro build tools in the BuildSystem/ folder of this repo.
+On other platforms, you must install the toolchain yourself.

+Follow the installation instructions here: https://devkitpro.org/wiki/Getting_Started

+You will want the following packages:

+- devkitPPC
+- wii-dev
+- gamecube-dev

+Using dkp-pacman the command will be `sudo dkp-pacman -S wii-dev gamecube-dev devkitppc` once dkp-pacman is installed.

 ## Build and Run

 To compile the C++ codes, refer to https://github.com/Fracture17/ProjectMCodes/tree/master/notes/guides or https://www.youtube.com/watch?v=oGg2dgYN1Do